uijkelly/MJHP/index.md

 ## Mount Jackson Hometown Partnership

 The Mount Jackson Hometown Partnership is proud to sponsor the 1st Annual Mt Jackson Chili Cookoff on March 23, 2019!

-It is free to enter as a participant.
-Open to the public to taste for just $5.
+It is free to enter as a participant, and will be open to the public to taste for just $5.

 There will be three age groups:
  * _Adult_: ages 18 and over